Variational formulation of stochastic thermodynamics: Finite-dimensional systems: Variational principle of ST

 Addressing the existence of an equilibrium steady state distribution, in order to complete the requirements of thermodynamic consistency provided in Sec \ref{sec:ST_caveats}, by imposing the FDR \eqref{eq:FDR_mech_closed} we find that the functional

 satisfies the FP at steady state for any function of the total energy $f(E)$.
 Computing the current components gives:

 which implies $\partial_t \mP=-\nabla_\Omega\cdot\mathbf{j}=0$.
 The distribution \eqref{eq:SS_functional} is general and holds for coupled system-bath dynamics as well.
 Moreover, it favors the states that maximize the entropy $s$, consistent with the maximum entropy principle in statistical mechanics, as well as being of the same form as the equilibrium distribution in fluctuation theory \cite{chandler1987,Ruppeiner,Landau,Einstein}, with an additional prefactor accounting for energy conservation.
-The correspondence between this equilibrium state and fluctuation theory arises since both assume gaussian fluctuations.

 An explicit form of Eq. \eqref{eq:SS_functional} can be derived by using the fact that the energy distribution $\mP(e)$ is time-independent, given energy is conserved, see Eq. \eqref{eq:1law_mech_closed}: